suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ### NAMESPACE_INFO {#message-namespace-info}

-Publisher sends NAMESPACE_INFO message whenever it is ready to publish on new track under a track namespace requested in {{message-subscribe-namespace}}
+Publisher sends NAMESPACE_INFO message whenever it is ready to publish on new track under a track namespace {{message-subscribe-namespace}}
 message.
-The `NAMESPACE_INFO` message is a implicit subscription, unless it is explicitly unsubscribed by the subscriber by sending `UNSUBSCRIBE` message.
+The `NAMESPACE_INFO` message is a implicit subscription to the track, unless it is explicitly unsubscribed by the subscriber by sending `UNSUBSCRIBE` message.
 This message provides necessary mapping between `Track Alias`, `Subscribe Id` to the namespace requested in the `SUBSCRIBE NAMESPACE` message.

 ~~~
 NAMESPACE_INFO